rilexus/prym-frontend-application-template-user-table/README.md

 * "Previous" button MUST be present.
 * Click on the "Previous" button MUST displays 10 previous users.
 * Current table page number MUST be shown.
+* The current visible page SHOULD be persisted and available after page reload.
 * Changing the page SHOULD update the URL with the current page number.
-* If the URL contains a page number you SHOULD fetch this page from the endpoint.
 * Application MUST be extendable.
 * Application MUST be tested.
 * You MAY implement you own design.